top of page

 Teeth scaling side effects

-Dental scaling is overall a safe process.
+Dental cleaning is overall a safe process.
 However, it contains a few side effects that the patient might have to deal with.
 Teeth cleaning can sometimes lead to swollen gums and needs medication.
-Improper teeth scaling can cause bleeding gums and certain gum diseases.
-Inadequate teeth scaling can result in the loosening of gums and tooth decay.
-Avoid smoking and chewing popcorn for a few days post the teeth scaling process as it may cause damage to the gums.
-Teeth scaling can sometimes lead to sensitive teeth.
+Improper teeth cleaning can cause bleeding gums and certain gum diseases.
+Inadequate teeth cleaning can result in the loosening of gums and tooth decay.
+Avoid smoking and chewing popcorn for a few days post the teeth cleaning process as it may cause damage to the gums.
+Teeth cleaning can sometimes lead to sensitive teeth."

 You could damage your gum tissues which can lead to various gum diseases.
 It could also damage the enamel of the teeth which could cause sensitivity issues.
 A dentist has the skills, training, and experience to precisely remove the tartar and plaque without causing any damage to the mouth.